maplecleung-dotcom/sf-traffic-crashes-analysis/README.md

 ![Top neighborhoods with the most injury crashes](neighborhood-chart.png)

 **Figure 1.** The Mission had the highest number of reported injury traffic crashes in the dataset, followed by South of Market, the Financial District, Tenderloin, and Bayview Hunters Point.
 These areas may have higher crash totals because they include busy streets, commercial activity, and heavy vehicle, bicycle, and pedestrian traffic.
+A horizontal bar chart was selected because it makes it easier to compare neighborhood totals with long category names.

 **Source:** DataSF Open Data Portal, *Traffic Crashes Resulting in Injury* dataset.
 Original data compiled from the San Francisco Police Department (SFPD), California Highway Patrol (CHP), San Francisco Department of Public Health (SFDPH), and TransBASE.